 Knowledge of health-related fitness components and their effect on total wellness; emphasis on developing personalized fitness program, namely cardiovascular endurance.

 HE-280 Individual Stress Management and Relaxation

 Strategies and techniques for increasing stress resistance based on psychophysiological research.
 Fall and Spring and every year.
-3 Credits individual and society.
+3 Credits

 HE-285 Drugs and Society